A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: What if the 2020 Census Used Swapping?

+\begin{remark}[PSA budget] The exact PLB $\epsilon$ of the PSA depends on the swap rate $p$ and the swap key $\Vmat$, with the combination of a higher swap rate and finer geography-household strata giving rise to the lower range and vice versa (Table~\ref{tab:whatif2020}). \end{remark}

-As detailed in Section~\refOther{sectionExamplesdX}, the protection units (aka privacy units) of a DP specification are the basic entities which are protected under that DP specification.
-More exactly, a specification's privacy loss budget restricts how much a mechanism can change when a single protection unit's data changes.
-One might imagine that the protection units of a DP specification correspond to the resolution of its input premetric $\dX$ -- and this is true in simplistic examples.
-Here by `the resolution of $\dX$', we mean the size of the change between $\xd$ and $\xd'$ when $\dX(\xd, \xd') = 1$.
+Last but not least, we comment on the choice of protection units for both the 2020 DAS and the hypothetical PSA.
+The protection units (also known as the `privacy' units) of a DP specification are the basic entities that are protected under that DP specification.
+More exactly, a specification's PLB restricts how much a mechanism can change when a single protection unit's data changes.
+One might imagine that the protection units of a DP specification correspond to the resolution of its input premetric $\dX$---and this is true, but only in simplistic examples.
+Here by `the resolution of $\dX$,' we mean the size of the change between $\xd$ and $\xd'$ when $\dX(\xd, \xd') = 1$.
 For example, if $\dX(\xd, \xd') = 1$ whenever $\xd$ and $\xd'$ differ on a person-record, then the resolution of $\dX$ is a person.
-Common resolutions, in order from high to low, are: single transactions or interactions, persons, households and businesses.
+Common resolutions, in order from high to low, are: single transactions or interactions, persons, households, and businesses.

 However, data preprocessing can create complications, so that the protection units of a specification are not always given by the resolution of $\dX$.
-In the case of the US Census, an individual respondent's data can be used for multiple records in the CEF $\xd \in \Xcef$ because the USCB's imputation procedure replaces missing records with copies of non-missing records.
+In the case of the Decennial Census, an individual contributor's data can be used for multiple records in the CEF $\xd \in \Xcef$ because the USCB's imputation procedure replaces missing records with copies of nonmissing records.
 As such, the protection units of $(\Xcef, \scD, \dX, \dPr)$ do not correspond to the resolution of $\dX$.
-Rather, the protection units of the 2020 DAS are `post-imputation persons,' -- i.e. those (fictional) entities with data that is exactly one record in the CEF.
+Rather, the protection units of the 2020 DAS are `post-imputation persons'---that is, those (fictional) entities with data that is exactly one record in the CEF.
 Similarly, the PSA's protection units are the `post-imputation households' rather than actual households.